 A crew foreman coordinates the daily activities in a construction site to ensure that operations adhere to deadlines, budgets, and quality standards.
 They serve as the point of contact for supervisors, clients, and construction workers.
 They are also in charge of managing construction schedules, conducting assessments and evaluations, hiring staff, training staff, monitoring supplies, and ordering materials.
 Additionally, they must enforce safety regulations.

-As far as similarities go, this is where it ends because a heavy equipment operator responsibility requires skills such as "loaders," "asphalt," "load trucks," and "safety standards."
+While similarities exist, there are also some differences between heavy equipment operators and crew foreman.
+For instance, heavy equipment operator responsibilities require skills such as "loaders," "asphalt," "load trucks," and "safety standards."
 Whereas a crew foreman is skilled in "customer service," "hand tools," "work ethic," and "good communication."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 Operators are skilled workers who are in charge of working on an industrial machine or a specific aspect of the manufacturing business.
 They are trained to operate machines, learning how to use them.
 They are also responsible for the maintenance and repair of the machine, and they should be able to troubleshoot problems and provide remedies to them.
 They must be knowledgeable about the different parts of the machine and how to mitigate any challenges that may arise.
 Operators should be alert, detail-oriented, and familiar with safety and health guidelines.

-Next up, we have the road machine runner profession to look over.
-This career brings along a higher average salary when compared to a heavy equipment operator annual salary.
-In fact, road machine runners salary difference is $42,964 higher than the salary of heavy equipment operators per year.
+A career as a road machine runner brings a higher average salary when compared to the average annual salary of a heavy equipment operator.
+In fact, road machine runners salary is $42,964 higher than the salary of heavy equipment operators per year.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that heavy equipment operator responsibilities requires skills like "loaders," "backhoe," "cdl," and "asphalt."
-But a road machine runner might use skills, such as, "windows," "delivery vehicle," "troubleshoot," and "internet connectivity."
+For example, resumes show us that heavy equipment operator responsibilities requires skills like "loaders," "backhoe," "cdl," and "asphalt."
+But a road machine runner might use other skills in their typical duties, such as, "windows," "delivery vehicle," "troubleshoot," and "internet connectivity."

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from heavy equipment operator resumes include skills like "loaders," "asphalt," "safety regulations," and "osha," whereas an operator might be skilled in "emergency calls," "quality checks," "dozer," and "assembly line. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from heavy equipment operator resumes include skills like "loaders," "asphalt," "safety regulations," and "osha," whereas an operator is more likely to list skills in "emergency calls," "quality checks," "dozer," and "assembly line. "